 On May 26, 2020, the Government of Canada launched the Canada Emergency Business Account (CEBA), which was implemented by eligible financial institutions.
-The Company and its subsidiary, Buchans Minerals Corporation, each received loans of \$40,000, for a total amount of \$80,000 and in January 2021, the Company received an additional loan in the amount of \$40,000, In December 2023, the Company refinanced the full balance of the CEBA loans less a \$40,000 forgivable portion.
-The refinancing was done through a bank loan in the amount of \$80,000 repayable in monthly instalments over a period of five years at interest rates of prime plus 1.5 to 3.5%.
-There were no repayments during the years ended December 31, 2022 or 2023.
+The Company and its former subsidiary, Buchans Minerals Corporation, each received loans of \$40,000, for a total amount of \$80,000 and in January 2021, the Company received an additional loan in the amount of \$40,000.
+In December 2023, the Company refinanced the full balance of the CEBA loans less a \$40,000 forgivable portion.
+The refinancing was done through a bank loan in the amount of \$80,000 repayable in monthly instalments over a period of five years at interest rates of prime plus 1.5% to 3.5%.